fernando-mc/fernandomc.com/content/posts/migrating-SAM-to-serverless-framework.md

     feature = "/images/sam-to-serverless-framework.png"
 +++

-I recently published an article in The New Stack on migrating AWS SAM applicaitons to the Serverless Framework. <!--more-->
+I recently published an article in The New Stack on migrating AWS SAM applications to the Serverless Framework. <!--more-->

 [Check it out](https://thenewstack.io/migrate-a-simple-sam-application-to-the-serverless-framework/)!